 - knowingly to engage, attempt to engage and cause and aid and abet others in engaging in monetary transactions in criminally derived property that was of a value greater than $10,000, in violation of 18 U.S.C.
 1957.

 Money Laundering Unit – Under the leadership of Greg Abbott, the Office of the Attorney General in Texas established the Money Laundering Unit to investigate complex money laundering efforts of organized criminal enterprises.
 The AG’s Money Laundering Unit is focused on tracing illegal proceeds by analyzing banking records and transaction reports including transactions frequently used by drug traffickers.
 Texas law enforcement agencies use the Money Laundering Unit to access data under the Bank Secrecy Act via a secure web connection.
 The unit considers the Financial Crimes Enforcement Network (FinCEN) Gateway System vital to law enforcement efforts to combat money laundering crimes in Texas.

-FBI Investigations into Money Laundering - Learn more about the ways that criminals to launder money and illicit proceeds from their crimes including throughout financial institutions, precious metals, third party service providers, real estate, and virtual currency.
+FBI Investigations into Money Laundering – Learn more about the ways that criminals launder money and illicit proceeds from their crimes including financial institutions, precious metals, third-party service providers, real estate, and virtual currency.
 Find information on the three most important steps in the money laundering process—placement, layering, and integration.

 Finding a Lawyer for Money Laundering Offenses in Texas

 If you were charged with the offense of money laundering, then you should seek out the services of an experienced criminal defense attorney in San Antonio, Texas.
 Don Flanary is experienced in representing clients throughout San Antonio, Bexar County, and the surrounding areas in Texas, who are charged with serious white-collar crimes including money laundering.